 The IRS has a statute of limitations of seven years, so it’s best practice to store this information for at least that long.

-Regardless if your organization must comply with HIPAA standards, the plan sponsor must certify that employees’ PHI is safe and not used for employment-related actions.
-For example, initiating any employee action for receiving medical care or medication you may disagree with is illegal.
+Whether your organization must comply with HIPAA standards or not, the plan sponsor must certify that employees’ PHI is safe and not used for employment-related actions.
+For example, initiating any action against employees who receive medical care or medications you may disagree with is illegal.

 If you have a HIPAA privacy officer, only this individual should see this information.
-You can use spreadsheets or other administration software to track and store this information, but be mindful of your employees’ privacy and standard security procedures.
+You can track and store this information using spreadsheets or other administration software.
+But be mindful of your employees’ privacy and standard security procedures.

 As part of your organization’s annual budget review, you may want to revisit the monthly allowances you give employees through your ICHRA.

 As previously mentioned, ICHRA health coverage provides tax advantages for you and your employees because reimbursements are tax-free.
-Therefore, there are mandatory reporting requirements you must follow.
+So, there are mandatory reporting requirements you must follow.

-Employees are responsible for tracking any reimbursements for incurred expenses while they didn’t have MEC.
-They may need to include these amounts in their gross taxable income.
+Employees are responsible for tracking any reimbursements they accidentally made for incurred expenses while they didn’t have MEC.
+They will need to include these amounts in their gross taxable income or pay you back for those reimbursements.

-Between plan document fees, potential compliance penalties, and the time cost, administering your ICHRA entirely on your own may not be quite the bargain it seemed initially.
+Between plan document fees, potential compliance penalties, and the time cost, administering your ICHRA on your own may not be the bargain you think.

-If you prefer the independence of self-administration but want a helping hand, a software solution with plan design flexibility like PeopleKeep may be the best choice for your needs.
+If you prefer the independence of self-administration but want help, an HRA software solution with plan design flexibility, like PeopleKeep, is an excellent choice.
+Contact our HRA specialists, and we’ll ease your administrative burden.